 The actual population of the City, from time to time, may be larger than its basic resident population as a result of an influx of commuters, tourists, visitors and convention attendees.
-The New Orleans Metropolitan Statistical Area (the "MSA"), as now defined by the U.S. Office of Management and Budget, includes Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John the Baptist and St. Tammany Parishes.
-A history of the population of the City and the MSA is provided below.
-The decline in population between the 2000 Census and the 2011 estimate is largely a result of Hurricane Katrina.
+The population of the New Orleans Metropolitan Statistical Area (the "MSA") (which, as now defined by the U.S. Office of Management and Budget, includes Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John the Baptist and St. Tammany Parishes) grew from approximately 754,856 in 1950 to approximately 1,316,510 in 2000, an increase of approximately 57.34%.
+Despite Hurricane Katrina, MSA population only fell by 148,746 between 2000 and 2010.
+The Parish's population comprised approximately 29.4% of the MSA's population in 2010.